jlindema/fmw12c/README.md

 Fusion Middleware SOA Suite on Docker
 ===============

-# Dockerfile to build images with download files from http://www.oracle.com and http://edelivery.oracle.com sites
+# Dockerfile to build images with download files
+The files are donwloaded during the build from http://www.oracle.com and http://edelivery.oracle.com sites.
 ## Oracle Weblogic 12c
 Docker configurations to facilitate a generic installation and configuration.
 This project includes [dockerfiles](/images/download-version/12.1.3/wls) for Oracle WebLogic 12c (WLS) 12.1.3 with JDK 7.